The AACTA Awards nominees have been announced

 Edgerton and Simon Baker have tied to become the first people to be nominated for both directing and acting in an Australian film in the same year (Boy Erased and Breath).
 Other feature movies that scored nominations include 1%, The Merger, Pulse, Peter Rabbit and Winchester.

-The nominees for Best Feature Documentary are Gurrumul, Mountain, Ghost Hunter, Jill Bilcock: Dancing the Invisible and Working Class Boy.
+The nominees for Best Feature Documentary are Ghosthunter, Gurrumul, Jill Bilcock: Dancing the Invisible, Mountain and Working Class Boy.

 Martin Freeman (The Hobbit) gave a truly stunning performance as the lead in Cargo but missed out on an acting nod, as did his co-star Susie Porter.
 And while Hamilton Morris and Natassia Gorey-Furber got nominated for Sweet Country, excellent performances in that film by Sam Neill and Bryan Brown were ignored.